Ian Happ Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 15th in the league.
+- The Brewers pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Brewers' 4.00 team ERA ranks 10th among all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.98).

-- Brewers pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to surrender 168 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- Burnes goes for his 10th win when he makes the start for the Brewers, his 27th of the season.
-He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.
+- The Brewers will send Woodruff (3-1) to the mound for his seventh start of the season.
+He is 3-1 with a 2.65 ERA and 41 strikeouts in 34 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Minnesota Twins, when he threw six innings, allowing six earned runs while giving up eight hits.
+- In his last outing on Saturday against the San Diego Padres, the righty threw six innings, allowing one earned run while surrendering three hits.

+- In six games this season, the 30-year-old has an ERA of 2.65, with 10.9 strikeouts per nine innings.
+Opponents are batting .176 against him.

 © 2023 Data Skrive.
 All rights reserved.